 “Magical, formal, champagne-fueled, but relaxed.”
 That was the vision behind Ali and Wil’s incredible Portland wedding at Bingham Estate, and that’s exactly what they got with the help of the planning team at Bridal Bliss!
 From the decision not to have a first look to the focus on florals and vows during the ceremony, every bit of this wedding perfectly matched the couple’s unique vibe.
-Blum Floral Design did a phenomenal job creating arrangments that added a wow factor to every nook and cranny.
+Blum Floral Design did a phenomenal job creating arrangements that added a wow factor to every nook and cranny.
 And the bride’s chic Meghan Markle and Carolyn Bessette-Kennedy inspired Pronovias gown and simple accessories were the cherry on top of this not-too-traditional, not-too-trendy day!
-We can’t get enough of every unique element — especially their fun champagne tower “unity ceremony” — and love how photographers Dylan Howell and Jess Woodhouse didn’t miss a beat in documenting it all!
+We can’t get enough of every unique element — especially their fun champagne tower “unity ceremony”—and love how photographers Dylan Howell and Jess Woodhouse didn’t miss a beat in documenting it all!

 Ali and Wil